INTRODUCTION: Concepts, Terms, and Assumptions related to this Stress Tester

 These examples were developed early into this project, to illustrate that we can find different scenarios with similar Crash-Points.

-All these weeks later, these now look far too risky, as the advice elsewhere in this posting, developed later, clearly shows.
+as the advice elsewhere in this posting, developed later, clearly shows.

 If you run them now, you will see warnings that they are "Too BRITTLE!"